 Built as two bridges that connect over Heirisson Island, the s-shaped curves of the bridge’s design represents the sinuous movement of the Wagyl (rainbow serpent), while supporting the increased clearance heights above the river and minimising the number of trees impacted by construction.

 Key to this design is minimising impacts to the sacred Swan River (Derbarl Yerrigan).
-The cable-stay design ensures less impact to the river, with only three permanent piers required to support both bridges.
+The cable-stay design ensures less impact to the river, with only three permanent pylon required to support both bridges.

 The location, approximately 90 metres downstream of the existing Causeway traffic bridge, was chosen as it minimises impacts on flora and fauna, while improving path user connections and amenity.

-Integral to the design are references to prominent Whadjuk Noongar people, including: Yagan, a warrior and young leader, represented by a boomerang-inspired pier, and Balbuk who fought to retain the Swan-Coastal Plain’s over-development and is represented by two digging stick-inspired piers.
+Integral to the design are references to prominent Whadjuk Noongar people, including: Yagan, a warrior and young leader, represented by a boomerang-inspired pylon, and Balbuk who fought to retain the Swan-Coastal Plain’s over-development and is represented by two digging stick-inspired pylons.

 Construction on land will involve ground preparation, piling (setting deep foundations for bridge abutments) and earthworks for the bridge approach embankments.